Information relating to Coronavirus.

 MeetGB Virtual, in partnership with MeetEngland, VisitScotland Business Events, Meet in Wales, Tourism Northern Ireland and London Convention Bureau, will see international buyers from around the world connect online to discover the diverse business event opportunities from across the UK.

-The Chancellor Rishi Sunak today announced that the Job Retention Scheme would be extended until October.
+The Chancellor Rishi Sunak recently announced that the job retention scheme will be extended until the end of April 2021.
 Until the end of July there will be no changes; however, from August to October there will be more flexibility to enable people to return to work part-time.
-More specific details around the changes will be made available by the end of May.

 On 11 May, a revised version of the Coronavirus Job Retention Scheme step-by-step guidance was published on how to apply for support.